syncfusion-content/angularjs-docs/angularjs/Grid/Columns.md

 You can use the "ng-template" to define template column and declare image template with the Angular directive "ng-src".

-N> If [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not specified, you will be unable to edit, group, filter, sort, search, and summary functionalities in a particualr column.
+N> If [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not specified, you will be unable to edit, group, filter, sort, search, and summary functionalities in a particualar column.

 The following code example describes the previous behavior.